Violence at Jerusalem holy site raises fears of escalation

 Israel says most of the Palestinians killed were militants.
 But stone-throwing youths and bystanders uninvolved in violence were also among the dead.
 All but one of the Israeli dead were civilians.

 Akram reported from Gaza City, Gaza Strip.
-Associated Press writer Ilan Ben Zion in Jerusalem contributed.
+Associated Press writers Ilan Ben Zion in Jerusalem and Edith M. Lederer at the United Nations contributed.